Magneto (Marvel Comics): All-New, All-Different Marvel

 As part of the All-New, All-Different Marvel branding, Magneto has been returned to life with no memories of his apparent demise.
-In the wake of the massive anti-mutant uprising, combined with the discovery that the Terrigen Mists that were spread in the atmosphere are harmful to mutants, Magneto has gathered together a team of mutants (consisting of Archangel, M, Psylocke, and Sabretooth) as his own X-Men in order to defend mutants at any cost.
+In the wake of the massive anti-mutant uprising, combined with the discovery that the Terrigen Mists that were spread in the atmosphere are harmful to mutants, Magneto has gathered together a team of mutants (consisting of Archangel, M, Psylocke, and Sabretooth) as his own X-Men to defend mutants at any cost.

 "Civil War II"

 During the 2016 "Civil War II" storyline an Inhuman named Ulysses emerges who can "foresee the future".
 This divides the superhero community, including the X-Men, with one faction led by Carol Danvers believing that the perpetrators of future crimes indicated by Ulysses' visions should be arrested to prevent said crimes, while an opposing faction led by Iron Man believes this would violate individual civil liberties.
 Magneto and some of the X-Men side with Iron Man, while Storm and the other X-Men side with Danvers.
 After reaching Ulysses, Magneto asks him why he should not kill or capture him, and Ulysses shows him visions that lead to Magneto leaving Ulysses and New Attilan.
 It is later shown to be a ploy by Medusa to avoid conflict.